louischatriot/nedb/README.md

 Embedded persistent database for Node.js, with no dependency (except npm modules of course).
 The API is the same as MongoDB.

 ## Why?
-I needed to store data from another project ([Braindead CI](https://github.com/louischatriot/braindead-ci)).
+I needed to store data from another project (<a href="https://github.com/louischatriot/braindead-ci" target="_blank">Braindead CI</a>).
 I needed the datastore to be standalone (i.e. no dependency except other Node modules) so that people can install the software using a simple `npm install`.
 I couldn't find one without bugs and a clean API so I made this one.

 ## Installation, tests
 It will be published as an npm module once it is finished.
 To launch tests: `npm test`.